Romanian philosophy: The Ionescians

-Mircea Vulcanescu had an enormous erudition, being considered by many the chief of the "generation", but did not publish significant philosophical papers.
-He did, however, influence Romanian philosophy with his seminal essay The Romanian Dimension of Existence.
-In this work he analyses the conceptual paradigm that serves as a means of evaluation of diverse philosophical visions by Romanians.
-By analysing certain Romanian phrases, in what he calls a phenomenological manner, he claims to unravel the inherent worldview.
+Mircea Vulcănescu analysed in his essay Dimensiunea românească a existenţei (The Romanian Dimension of Existence) the conceptual paradigm that serves as a means of evaluation of diverse philosophical visions by Romanians.
+By analyzing certain Romanian phrases, in what he calls a phenomenological manner, he claims to unravel the characteristics of Romanian existence: the feeling of a vast universal solidarity, a conviction that everything has a meaning and a purpose, a propension towards skepticism, volatility, and indetermination, and the belief in the duality "this world" vs "the other world".
 For example, from an analysis of the linguistic particularities of negation in the Romanian language, he deduces the Romanian ethos, with traits like fatalism or indifference regarding death, an easygoing attitude toward life, the conception that there is no alternative but also nothing irremediable.

-Mircea Eliade, the well-known scholar of the history of religions, published a few essays showing the influence of his teacher Ionescu, but through these early works he brought nothing essentially new in the landscape of the Romanian philosophy.
-He was, however, a very important person in the intellectual landscape of the 1930s, another possible "leader" of a new generation.
+Mircea Eliade, a scholar of the history of religions, published a few essays showing the influence of his teacher Ionescu.

-Emil Cioran, in his early books written in Romanian, proposed a philosophy of despair, shows a morbid obsession with death, all expressed in a deeply lyrical manner.
+Emil Cioran, in his early books written in Romanian, proposed a philosophy of despair.
 He wrote mostly on nihilist themes of Nietzschean and Schopeanhaurean provenance, with some contemporary influences like Giovanni Papini and Nicolai Berdiaev.

-Constantin Noica debuted with an essay called Mathesis, or Simple Joys.
-The short book glosses on the distinction between life and geometry.
-After this essay Noica will orientate himself towards the history of philosophy, writing on Kant, Leibniz, Descartes, Plato, Aristotle, Hume etc. His PhD thesis was called A Sketch for the History of How Something New May be Possible, where he tries to answer how the spirit is not "endlessly tautologous", analysing European philosophy from Plato to Hume.
+Constantin Noica wrote an essay called Mathesis sau bucuriile simple (Mathesis, or the Simple Joys), a short consideration on the fulfilment of loneliness and cultural endeavors.
+His PhD thesis was called Schiţă pentru istoria lui Cum e cu putinţă ceva nou(A Sketch for the History of How Something New May be Possible).